Pseudo-modularity and Iwasawa theory: Introduction

 \subsection{Acknowledgements}

 We would like to thank the organizers of the Glennfest conference at Boston University for providing the environment where this collaboration was initiated, and, in particular, Jo\"el Bella\"iche and Rob Pollack for suggesting that we collaborate.
 We would also like to recognize the hospitality of the mathematics departments at the University of Chicago, Brandeis University, and UCLA.
 We thank Patrick Allen, Jo\"el Bella\"iche, Frank Calegari, Brian Conrad, Matt Emerton, Takako Fukaya, Kazuya Kato, Matsami Ohta, and Romyar Sharifi for helpful conversations.
 We are grateful to the anonymous referee for supplying many helpful comments, and we also recognize Eric Urban for comments that helped us to improve the main result.

+P.W.~was supported by the National Science Foundation under the Mathematical Sciences Postdoctoral Research Fellowship No.~1606255.
 C.W.E.~would like to thank the AMS and the Simons Foundation for support for this project in the form of an AMS-Simons Travel Grant.